mobin-motaharifar/Gradual-Substrate-Transition/README.md

 `Thermal_Stress/Thermal_Stress.mph`

-Due to file-size limitations for uploading the repository, the COMSOL file may not include all solved datasets.
+Due to file-size limitations for uploading to the repository, the COMSOL file may not include all solved datasets.
 Therefore, users should rerun both the static study and the temperature sweep inside COMSOL to regenerate the full stress and displacement results.

 The model evaluates the optimized InP-to-SiO₂ gradual substrate transition with: